Lenovo knows how to make laptops

 Use a plastic credit card to separate the plastic.
 Please start from the SD card slot side as this is the easiest way to separate the bottom plastic from the base.

-It is short – recommended by Spock.
+It is short – recommended.

 Reach Me on your phone browser using QR code below